-- Ensure the network is reaching and recruiting foster parents that meet the demographic objectives and needs of children served by the Network - Ensure licenses are renewed in an efficient and timely manner - Assure implementation of best practices associated with contact, communication and documentation - Ensure federally mandated outcomes as measured through the CFSR are achieved
+- Ensure the network is reaching and recruiting foster parents that meet the demographic objectives and needs of children served by the network. - Ensure licenses are renewed in an efficient and timely manner. - Assure implementation of best practices associated with contact, communication and documentation. - Ensure federally mandated outcomes as measured through the CFSR are achieved.

 Foster and adoptive home recruitment, approval and licensing is conducted through Kids Central which is responsible for completing the licensing process and submitting the licensing file to DCF.
 Each foster home has a designated Licensing Specialist that provides ongoing support to the foster parent as well as an evaluation of services provided to the children.
-It is Kids Central's policy foster home licenses be renewed, annually which includes the review of documents such as the staff inquiry forms completed by the FCM with children placed in the foster home, exit interviews and completion of background screening.
+It is Kids Central's policy that foster home licenses be renewed annually which includes the review of documents such as the staff inquiry forms completed by the FCM with children placed in the foster home, exit interviews and completion of background screening.
 Kids Central will be extending the ability to acquire a three (3) year license to the foster homes that meet the requirement for that designation as set forth in Administrative Code.
-Kids Central will provide the opportunity for a qualifying foster home that meets requirements as set forth by Administrative Code, to acquire a three (3) year license.

 DCF tracks the licensing and approval process via the Licensing Packet Review Form.
 This information is provided to Kids Central's Contract Management Department and the report is shared on a quarterly basis.
-Ongoing compliance issues or lack in performance shall result in the implementation of a Program Improvement Plan, as determined by DCF and/or Kid's Central, Inc.
+Ongoing compliance issues or lack in performance shall result in the implementation of a PIP, as determined by DCF and/or Kid's Central, Inc.